 In this tower, the details provide the architectural identity.
-The exterior of Jade expresses the inner structure of the residential units.
+The exterior of Jade expresses the inner organization of the residential units.
 Slabs articulate the individual floors and windows are recessed to reduce their visual impact.
 Walls spanning from East to West provide living spaces with simultaneous views of both horizons.
 These walls are shaped to respond to their particular position between apartments, bedrooms or within deep terraces.
 Their curved geometries are a result of their role.
 They either connect or separate areas within and between flats.
-Seen together, the walls and slabs create a fine texture and give depth to the facade.
+Seen together, the walls and slabs express the variety of unit types in the building, create a fine texture and give depth to the facade.

-Herzog & de Meuron, 2013
+Herzog & de Meuron, 2018